 If you want to be a global powerhouse in your industry, you’ll also need to make new contacts from around the world.
 Networking with an international focus means you’ll need to attend trade shows and professional meetings beyond the borders of your own country.
 Follow the lessons learned from international business tycoon Sjamsul Nursalim, who has expanded his brand of retail shops, real estate holdings, and automotive investments throughout Asia and Europe.

 4. Learn About Imports and Exports

 Next, an international business expert needs to develop a strong understanding of how imports and exports work.
 Bringing goods into another country or sending them out of your home country is a little more complex than working in a domestic business setting.
 You’ll need to learn about import duties and work on ways you can save money on international shipping and supply.
 Additionally, you must factor in exchange rates and currency fluctuations anytime you’re dealing with an international business.

 5. Understand Local Culture and Customs

 Global businesses also must factor in the power of local culture and customs.
 When you expand into a new region of the world, you should take plenty of time to research the local customs and attitudes of the people before introducing a new product or service.
 Some successful business plans fall flat if they fail to take this into consideration.
 Certain words, phrases, symbols, or ideas could be insulting to different cultures.
-Translations of your ideas or advertisements may not always hit the mark, so it’s best to work with a local expert to help you navigate this new culture.
+Translations of your ideas or advertisements may not always hit the mark, so it’s best to work with a local expert or professional translation agency like International Language Services, who also offer localization services, to help you navigate this new culture.